numpy/numpy/doc/source/user/absolute_beginners.rst

 **Append**

-You can add elements to an array any time with np.append.
+You can add elements to your array any time with **np.append()**.
+Make sure to specify the array and the elements you want to include.
 ::

   np.append(arr, [1,2])